 But that little warm-fuzzy feeling isn’t going to make your business profitable.
 Taking action on your important business tasks is.
 And you’re not really taking action if you’re jumping all over the place.
 Retraining your brain to focus on one thing a time can be hard (trust me, I am as addicted to multitasking as you are)… But you can learn to do it.
 Here are some of my favorite tips and tricks to help you stay on track and seriously improve your productivity.

-1. Make an actionable plan for your business every month
+1. Make an actionable plan every month

 2. Focus on the bling 💎